Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/321-docking-station-usb-c.md

 **Test description**

-This test aims to verify whether the DUT can be charged using a USB Type-C PD power supply connected to the docking station, which is connected to the USB-C port.
+This test aims to verify whether the DUT can be charged using a PD power supply connected to the docking station, which is connected to the USB-C port.

 **Test configuration data**